isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningSnakemakeWithBam.rst

 Running Snakemake pipeline on public Bam file From ISB-CGC
 ==========================================================

-The same pipeline in Nextflow can be found at
+The same pipeline in Nextflow, CWL, WDL can be found at:

 .. toctree::
    :maxdepth: 1

    RunningNextflowWithBam.rst
+   RunningCWLWithBam.rst
+   RunningWDLWithBam.rst

 Requirements: